aaikedw/fada-import-specs/FADA-import-specs-new.md

 We propose to include file upload (from the operator’s computer) as part of resource creation.
 In case of file upload errors, the application should offer a retry option before closing the resource creation window and process.

-Note: From a practical perspective we will split this in two stages again: 1) resource creation (only selecting the species group from a dropdown) as a separate step from 2) data download and metadata creation/upload.
+Note: From a practical perspective we will split this in two stages again: 1) resource creation (only selecting the organism group from a dropdown) as a separate step from 2) data download and metadata creation/upload.
 This roughly corresponds to Fig. 9, where the upper left dialog would represent a separate processing step.

 ### 5.4 Checking column mapping
 The use of Excel files makes it impossible to be certain of the structure of the files that are sent to us.
 Contributors can make errors in data structure, field positions, start of data in excel sheets, etc. It is therefore necessary for the operator to make sure that the files comply with one of the two templates that have been agreed on.
 Essentially this is a check of columns and data position.
 The easiest solution seems a quick visual checking mechanism to validate the field mapping.
 This is illustrated in [./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png](./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png).